-For general purpose applications: If the correct maintenance is carried out, vibration levels do not exceed the levels stated in ISO 8528-9 and BS5000-3, and the ambient temperature does not exceed 50 °C, plan to replace the bearings within 30,000 hours of operation.
+For general purpose applications: If the correct maintenance is carried out, vibration levels do not exceed the levels stated in ISO 8528-9 and BS5000-3, and the ambient temperature does not exceed 50 $^{\circ}$ C, plan to replace the bearings within 30,000 hours of operation.

-If in doubt regarding any aspect of bearing life of a STAMFORD alternator, contact the nearest authorized supplier of the STAMFORD factory.
+If in doubt regarding any aspect of bearing life of a STAMFORD alternator, contact the nearest authorized supplier of the alternator or contact the STAMFORD factory.

-5.9.5 Standby Applications
+5.9.6 Standby Applications